Chairman of the Management Board

 Member of the Management Board

 Dan Bogdanov completed his Master’s studies in secure computation at the University of Tartu in 2007.
 In 2013, he earned a PhD degree in computer science from the University of Tartu.
 Dan is the architect and lead developer of the Sharemind secure computation platform and has authored several papers on information security.
 Dan’s research has received several awards: Expo Science Europe Grand Prix 2002, Ustus Agur stipend 2010, JCI Top Outstanding Young Person 2013, Estonian Ministry of Defence research award 2014, President of Estonia Young IT Scientist Award 2016.
-Dan has worked at Cybernetica since 2007 as a researcher and since 2019 as the head of Information Security Technologies Department.
+Dan has worked at Cybernetica since 2007 as a researcher and since 2021 as the Head of the Information Security Institute.
 Dan is an expert representative of Estonia at the information security techniques standardization committee ISO/IEC SC 27 where he fulfils the editorial duties for several standards.
 Dan Bogdanov is a recipient of the Ustus Agur scholarship from the Estonian Association of Information Technology and Telecommunications (2010) and he was bestowed the Order of The White Star Fourth Class (2015).

 Chairman of the Supervisory Board